Albert0i/probabilistic-data-structure/README.md

 > Non-scaling filters requires slightly less memory than their scaling counterparts.
 The filter returns an error when capacity is reached.

-Reserved with an error rate 1%, capacity is 1000, expansion factor of 2.
+Reserved with an error rate 1%, capacity 1000, expansion factor of 2.
 ```
 BF.RESERVE bf_exp 0.01 1000 EXPANSION 2
 ```
-Reserved with an error rate 1%, capacity is 1000, without auto-scaling.
+Reserved with an error rate 1%, capacity 1000, without auto-scaling.
 ```
 BF.RESERVE bf_non 0.01 1000 NONSCALING
 ```